sh4shank-cyber/port-scanner/README.md

 `--syn`	Use a raw SYN scan via scapy instead of a TCP connect scan	off `-o`, `--output`	Write results to a JSON file	none
 How it works
-Resolves the target hostname to an IP address.
-Parses the requested port specification into a sorted list.
-For each port, either:
-opens a TCP connection and reads/sends a small probe to grab a banner (`socket` mode), or sends a raw SYN packet and inspects the response flags (`scapy` mode, SYN scan).
-For ports that speak TLS immediately on connect (like 465/993/995), performs a TLS handshake instead of a plaintext read, and reports the TLS version and certificate CN alongside any greeting.
-Matches the banner text and/or port number against a lookup table to label the likely service.
-Prints a summary table and, optionally, writes a JSON report.
+The tool resolves the target hostname to an IP address.
+It parses the requested port specification into a sorted list.
+For each port, it either opens a TCP connection and reads/sends a small probe to grab a banner (socket mode), or sends a raw SYN packet and inspects the response flags (scapy mode, SYN scan).
+For ports that speak TLS immediately on connect (like 465/993/995), it performs a TLS handshake instead of a plaintext read and reports the TLS version and certificate CN alongside any greeting.
+The banner text and/or port number is matched against a lookup table to label the likely service.
+A summary table is printed, and, if requested, a JSON report is written.

-⚠️ Responsible use
+Responsible use
 This tool is intended for authorized network audits, asset discovery, and learning purposes only.
 Only scan hosts and networks you own or have explicit written permission to test.
 Unauthorized port scanning can violate computer-use laws (e.g., the U.S. Computer Fraud and Abuse Act) even when the tool itself is benign.

 Roadmap / ideas
-UDP scanning
-OS fingerprinting (TTL, window size)
-CSV export for compliance reporting
-Concurrent TLS handshakes to speed up encrypted-port scanning License
+UDP scanning, OS fingerprinting (TTL, window size), CSV export for compliance reporting, concurrent TLS handshakes to speed up encrypted-port scanning.eed up encrypted-port scanning
+License
 MIT — see LICENSE.